 Having a criminal record can put the brakes on your green card application.
 If you have a criminal conviction in your past, it’s in your best interest to talk to an Austin immigration lawyer who understands inadmissibility and how having a record could impact your ability to emigrate to the U.S.

-Can You Get a Green Card With a Criminal Conviction?
+Are You Eligible For a Green Card With a Criminal Conviction?

-Your immigration attorney will help you determine whether your record will prevent you from successfully applying for citizenship, but there are no guarantees in immigration – nobody can predict how U.S. Citizenship and Immigration Services will rule in most cases.
+Your immigration attorney will help you determine whether your record will prevent you from successfully applying for a green card, but there are no guarantees in immigration – nobody can predict how U.S. Citizenship and Immigration Services will rule in most cases.
 The facts of your circumstances matter, and USCIS may look at things like:

 - The definition of the crime you were convicted of